Inflation and the Theory of Cosmological Perturbations: Quantum fluctuations of a generic massless scalar field during inflation

-We have therefore the following picture: take a given fluctuation whose initial wavelength $\lambda\sim a/k$ is within the horizon.
+\end{itemize} We have therefore the following picture: take a given fluctuation whose initial wavelength $\lambda\sim a/k$ is within the Hubble radius.
 The fluctuations oscillates till the wavelength becomes of the order of the horizon scale.
-When the wavelength crosses the horizon, the fluctuation ceases to oscillate and gets frozen in.
+When the wavelength crosses the Hubble radius, the fluctuation ceases to oscillate and gets frozen in.

-Let us know study the evolution of the fluctuation is a more quantitative way.
+Let us know study the evolution of the fluctuation in a more quantitative way.
 To do so, we perform the following redefinition

-and we work in conformal time $d\tau=dt/a$.
+and we work in conformal time $\d\tau=\d t/a$.
 For the time being, we solve the problem for a pure de Sitter expansion and we take the scale factor exponentially growing as $a\sim e^{Ht}$; the corresponding conformal factor reads (after choosing properly the integration constants)